dfamonteiro/blog/blog/content/posts/brainfuck-ir.md

 Whenever a `[` instruction is found, we are dealing with one of two cases:

 - If we're dealing with the `[-]`, emit a `Zero` opcode
 - Otherwise, it's just a `Jump` opcode.
-We keep track of this forward jump by pushing its index in `jumps` stack, so that when we find the corresponding `]` we can fill in the `destination` field.
+We keep track of this forward jump by pushing its index to the `jumps` stack, so that when we find the corresponding `]` we can fill in the `destination` field.

 ```rust
                 '[' => {